mickcrosse/mTRF-Toolbox/README.md

 ### Stimulus reconstruction

-Here, we perform cross-validation (CV) to optimize the performance of a neural decoder, and then test the optimized decoder on a held-out dataset.
-This example can also be generated using [stimulus_reconstruction](examples/stimulus_reconstruction.m).

-First, we allocate training and test sets, and then run a 10-fold CV to find the regularization value that optimizes the decoders ability to predict new stimulus features.
+Here, we build a neural decoder that can reconstruct the envelope of the speech stimulus heard by the EEG participant.
+First, we downsample the data and partition it into training and test sets.

 ```matlab
 % Load data